Krupp gun: History

 In 1811, Friedrich Krupp founded his cast-steel factory Gusstahlfabrik, but it was his son, Alfred Krupp, who attained notable success.

 The principal characteristic of Krupp guns was that they were made of steel at the time when everyone else still used bronze, cast iron and sometimes wrought iron.
 Alfred Krupp was introduced to the Bessemer process to mass-produce steel by his London agent and friend, Alfred Longsdon, in 1859–60.
 After a lengthy period of trial and error, this steel was developed to such quality that the royal factory of Woolwich in England acquired steel from Krupp to manufacture guns that conformed to British naval standards.

 Also, Krupp was one of the first manufacturers to design practical breechloading guns for army use.
 In 1856, Fried.
 Krupp A.G., produced a 9 cm (6-Pfünder-Feldkanone C/61) rifled breechloader of cast steel with a "piston" breech-lock designed by Martin von Wahrendorff, which gave such good results that Prussia adopted steel for making army guns, which made Prussia the first country to do so.

 Initially during the 1850s, Krupp developed a breechloading system with a sliding wedge breech block, but, because of problems with escape of gas, it continued to manufacture Wahrendorff breeches until they were able to copy the Broadwell ring design, and that allowed the problem to be solved.
 The inventor, American engineer Lewis Wells Broadwell (who worked as a sales agent for the Gatling Gun Company in Europe), was not able to enforce his patents in Prussia or get any money from Krupp (which was not unusual for Germany at the time, then-notorious for foreign patent violation).
 By this means, they developed the best breechloading guns of the time, assisted by Longsdon's patented designs.

 Breech closure was achieved by a steel wedge that slid transversely on a short groove at the rear part of the gun.
 The movement was imparted by a screw mechanism and the gas-check by the Broadwell ring system.

 Krupp guns were purchased by the Russian, Austrian, and the Ottoman Empire armies during the 1860s.
-By the 1870s, they were being purchased by countries all over the world.
+After they were successfully used by the Germans during the Franco-Prussian War of 1870, foreign customers from all over the world began importing guns from Krupp.
 Naval guns were also rapidly developed; from 1863, guns were being manufactured for several navies, which included those of Austria-Hungary, Empire of Japan, the Ottoman Empire and Prussia, among others.

 Krupp also copied the built-up gun invented by John Ericsson and patented by Blakely and Armstrong to manufacture larger artillery pieces.